Wednesday, June 18, 2008

 if there was ever a crunch day, this was it:

-first experiment which was supposed to start that day, and the other for the next day. by dinner time we were able to complete our first, and complimented that the layout resembled that to a sushi bar (we had different species of algae growing together). the second required that we create cages for an "in-situ", that is, an in-field experiment. by the time we finished creating all 10 cages it was already 2:30 AM in the morning.
+i guess it started monday when we had to set up two experiments simultaneously, the first experiment which was supposed to start that day, and the other for the next day. by dinner time we were able to complete our first, and complimented that the layout resembled that to a sushi bar (we had different species of algae growing together). the second required that we create cages for an "in-situ", that is, an in-field experiment. by the time we finished creating all 10 cages it was already 2:30 AM in the morning.

 by 6:30 AM we were up and running, placing algae into the cages, and by 9, set out to do our experiments. funny thing, halfway completing the 1st part of the experiment, we began to question our methods and everything fell apart into rubble. by the time lunch arrived, we had nothing accomplished except being wet, tired and confused.